Udi-ta/System_health_check/README.md

 ## Backend Status

 Please be aware that the backend server (API and storage) for this project is currently under development.
 The utility in this version is configured to send data to a dummy API endpoint for testing purposes.
 Real-time data display and historical data will be available once the backend is complete.

----

-Thank you for testing the System Health Utility!